okta/workflows-templates/workflows/reassign_files_while_deprovisioning_with_box/readme.md

 ## Setup Steps

-1. In Workflows find the [Templates] button at the top of the page an click on it.
+1. In Workflows find the [Templates] button at the top of the page and click on it.

 2. Find and select: "Reassign Files while Deprovisioning with Box" flow.